freerange/pair-programming-presentation/presentation.md

 * Consistently format the notes throughout the presentation (e.g. use bullets)

 * Summarise some of the lengthy notes/quotes we currently have

-# Why we think pairing is a Good Thing ™

-* Makes Collective Code Ownership work
-  * What does it mean?
-  * How do we make it work?
-  * Individual coding styles on a large code base are bad
-  * "coding standards" at a higher level i.e. design approach, architectural approach, domain knowledge, ubiquitous language
-  * Working on a large long-lived codebase is not the same as working on a one-person project
-  * Prevents silos of knowledge - Only person X knows about widget Y
-    * Bus number
-  * Spread domain knowledge across the team
-  * Establish a shared technical approach/culture across the team

-* Quality
-  * Results in better quality code
-  * It's the job of the _team_ to deliver high quality software, not of any individual developer
-  * Helps catch edge cases that might be missed when working alone
-  * Continuous code review e.g. fewer bugs
-  * Continuous Code Review - turn the dial up to 10 - is this a real quote?

-* Communication/social
-  * Helps avoid people getting stuck and being afraid to ask for help
-  * A more experienced person helping a less experienced person
-  * Inter-disciplinary collaboration

-* Efficiency
-  * Helps avoid people ending up down unnecessary rabbit holes
-  * Improved focus/flow
-  ^ Typing is not the bottleneck

-* Simplicity
-  * Makes it easier to spot common areas of code that you might be able to refactor
-  * Simpler solutions i.e. less over-engineering

-* Discipline
-  * Pair reminds you to refactor
-  * Easier to be more disciplined e.g. test-first / TDD